ddislers/code-samples/csharp/list_vm_v3_large/readme.rst

 A quick intro, first.
 The **list_vm_v3.cs** code sample shows a basic demo of REST API interactions with C#.
 There is no provision for environments of a specific size as all API requests will be made with the default parameters.
 For example:

-- A maximum of 20 entities are returned with each requests
+- A maximum of 20 entities are returned with each request
 - No offset has been specified i.e. every request will return VMs starting 0-19

 In large environments this information is not overly useful.